SriramKg/node_express_3/README.md

   - **401 Unauthorized**: User is not authenticated.
   - **404 Not Found**: Event not found.

-## In-Memory Data Structures
+## MongoDB

-The system uses in-memory data structures (arrays, objects) to manage users, events, and participant registrations.
+The system uses MongoDB database to manage users, events, and participant registrations.

 ### Example Data Structure